Get help downloading files.

-Each year the CTC system identifies course areas or specific courses that meet the criteria for generally transferable courses that have not yet been listed as generally transferable.
+Each year the community and technical college system identifies course areas or specific courses that meet the criteria for generally transferable courses that have not yet been listed as generally transferable.
 A review process results in annual updates to the list of such courses.
-The list is published in the ICRC Handbook (Appendix B) found on the ICRC website.
+The list is published in the ICRC Handbook found on the ICRC website.

 Proportionality Agreement of 1994

 Agreement of 1994was

-developed by the Transfer Task Force convened by the HECB in fall 1992 in response
+developed by the Transfer Task Force convened by the Higher Education Coordinating Board in fall 1992 in response

 to an anticipated problem of lack of sufficient space at some public baccalaureate